 The attachment file will then be listed in the Attachments view.

-When you edit the image format, you can preview your changes to the right before saving.
+When you edit the image in the editor, you can preview your changes to the right before saving.
 The image can be previewed in Actual size or fit to window.
-The default is fit to window.

 To save your changes and close the image editor, click Save.